In Tuesday’s primary election, political newcomer Regina Bateson, a Democrat, faces an uphill battle in a crowded field.

 Democratic candidate Regina Bateson aims to oust a Republican man from California’s congressional delegation — and Tuesday’s primaries will be a watershed moment.

 Bateson is one of a half dozen people vying to represent California’s 4th Congressional District.
-And because California has a top-two “jungle primary” system — which sends top two vote-getters to the general election, regardless of party — she must best Republicans and Democrats alike to keep her dream alive.
+And because California has a top-two “jungle primary” system — which sends the top two vote-getters to the general election, regardless of party — she must best Republicans and Democrats alike to keep her dream alive.

 The competition includes longtime incumbent Rep. Tom McClintock, who has held the seat since 2009 — which is daunting because incumbents almost always win reelection in the American system.
 And Bateson has had to fight hard against another Democratic woman, Jessica Morse, who has raised more money and taken the state Democratic Party’s nomination, despite controversy over whether she inflated her professional credentials.